IPC and the Paralympic Movement

 The National Classification Programme will provide a National Athlete Classification Code, High Performance Programme support and resources to ensure there is Code compliance by Member Sports, through the implementation of their IF Classification Rules and Regulations.

-PNZ Athlete Classification Code and Standards V2 February 2016.docx
+PNZ Athlete Classification Code and Standards V2 February 2016

-The Paralympics New Zealand (PNZ) Athlete Classification Code (The PNZ Code) is a fundamental document upon which classification in New Zealand is based; the purpose of which is to uphold confidence in classification and promote participation by a wide range of athletes with differing impairment types and abilities.
-The PNZ Code details procedures and policies common across all Para-Sports and sets the principals for all PNZ member Sports to comply with the IPC Athlete Classification Code (the Code), through their International Federation (IF) Classification Rules and Regulations.
+The PNZ Athlete Classification Code (The PNZ Code) is a fundamental document upon which classification in New Zealand is based; the purpose of which is to uphold confidence in classification and promote participation by a wide range of athletes with differing impairment types and abilities.
+The PNZ Code details procedures and policies common across all Para sports and sets the principals for all PNZ member Sports to comply with the IPC Athlete Classification Code (the Code), through their International Federation (IF) Classification Rules and Regulations.
 The PNZ Code intends to achieve standardization but be general enough to permit flexibility regarding the implementation of its principles.

 The PNZ Classification Standards are the technical and operational requirements for classification within New Zealand and these must directly reflect, and be in compliance with, the sport specific IF Classification Rules, which in itself, is in direct compliance with the Code.
 The PNZ Standards relate to: